mschwimmbeck/HOLa/README.md

 * HL2SS - [https://github.com/jdibenes/hl2ss](https://github.com/jdibenes/hl2ss)

 ### License
-TBD: Add final URL

-The project is licensed under the [AGPL-3.0 license](https://github.com/z-x-yang/Segment-and-Track-Anything/blob/main/LICENSE.txt).
+The project is licensed under the [AGPL-3.0 license](https://github.com/mschwimmbeck/HOLa/blob/main/LICENSE.txt).
 To utilize or further develop this project for commercial purposes through proprietary means, permission must be granted by us (as well as the owners of any borrowed code).

 ### Citations
 Please consider citing the related paper(s) in your publications if it helps your research.